 Be able to bid a local farewell by knowing this simple phrase.
 But it’s also good to know that many Thai people, even those who don’t speak English, often say “bye, bye!” to each other!

-Essential Thai Phrases
+Essential Thai Phrases for Dining

 - Have you eaten yet? — Gin kâao lɛ́ɛo rʉ́-yang? (gin khao laew ruu yaang)